Swakei/swakei/README.md

 - 👋 Hi, I’m @swakei
 - 👀 I’m interested in ...
 Project management
 - 🌱 I’m currently learning ...
 At mount Kenya University kenya
 - 💞️ I’m looking to collaborate on ...
-Data plannist and managers
+Data planning and management
 - 📫 How to reach me ...
 My email -swakeidenis@gmail.com

 <!---